 Wellness and holistic health recognizes the interdependence of body, mind and soul.
 We learn to live a healthier, happier life at all levels of our being.
 Living a healthy and fulfilled life means understanding that we are complex beings in whom mind and body are interconnected.

-It is a huge trend and not a niche market.
+Wellbeing travel is a huge trend and not a niche market.
 The number of seekers of holistic health and wellness is large and growing.
 There are about 289 million wellness consumers in the world’s 30 most industrialized and wealthiest countries.

-This demand for holistic health and my own past experiences, led me to the idea of creating the brand Healing Hotels of the World that puts a strong focus on modern lifestyle issues.
+The demand for holistic health and my own past experiences, led me to the idea of creating the brand Healing Hotels of the World that puts a strong focus on modern lifestyle issues.

 Appreciating our own body, mind and soul helps us to create a deeper understanding about our lives, needs and true desires.
 The further our development progresses, the less we are entangled in things that do not concern us.